tokamak-network/research/plasma-evm/2-user-activated-fork-and-undo-request.md

 If operator-submitetd block is challenged, we can even halt the chain and disincentivize her, but details will be covered from the economic paper.
 But in most case, she will withhold the block rather than broadcast invalid block.

 If user-submitted block is challenged, other user can challenge on the block becuase user-submitted block data are available to anyone.
-We can disincentivize submiter and renew the blcok with the data based on challenger.
+We can disincentivize submiter and renew the block with the data based on challenger.